Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: You’ll enjoy the innovative technology used in this model.
 This helps it produce bright, vivid imagery.
 It also has wireless printing that you can access from your phone and is a highly convenient option.

 The advanced dye-sub technology in this model ensures you always end up with vivid, bright imagery.
 It’s an innovative style of cartridge that provides this upgraded tech.
 You can also count on this model for quick prints since it can produce your imagery within thirty seconds in most cases.
-If you’re looking to print documents and not photos, this won’t be an excellent match for you.
+This won’t be an excellent match for you if you’re looking to print documents and not photos.
 Unfortunately, it’s meant for photography and not for typed documents.

 Award: BEST FOR TRAVELING